North Dakota Plumbing License: How to Become a Plumber in North Dakota

-According to the U.S. Bureau of Labor and Statistics (BLS), there are roughly 469,900 plumbers, pipefitters, and steamfitters nationwide, and 1,200 work in North Dakota.
-The BLS predicts employment to grow 5% by 2030 nationwide, and that growth rate is expected to be even higher in North Dakota — projected at 11%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
+According to the U.S. Bureau of Labor and Statistics (BLS), there are roughly 469,000 plumbers, pipefitters, and steamfitters nationwide, and 1,200 work in North Dakota.
+The BLS predicts employment to grow 2% from 2021 to 2031 nationwide, and that growth rate is expected to be dramatically higher in North Dakota — almost 12 times higher!
+The growth rate of plumbers, pipefitters, and steamfitters in North Dakota is projected to increase by 23% according to CareerOneStop, the U.S. Department of Labor’s job search website.

 » Want to grow your plumbing business?
 Click here to get a demo.

 Licensure requirements for plumbing workers vary widely from state to state.
 Read on to learn more about becoming a licensed plumber in The Peace Garden State.

 License Requirements for Plumbing Professionals in North Dakota

 Is a license required to perform plumbing work in North Dakota?
 Yes, North Dakota requires a license to work as an Apprentice Plumber, Journeyman Plumber or Master Plumber.
 Additionally, plumbers need to obtain a state-issued General Contractor’s License.